avajs/ava/docs/recipes/babelrc.md

 AVA lets you write your tests using new JavaScript syntax, even on Node.js versions that otherwise wouldn't support it.
 However, it doesn't add or modify built-ins of your current environment.
 Using AVA would, for example, not provide modern features such as `Array.prototype.includes()` to an underlying Node.js 4 environment.

-By loading [Babel's Polyfill module](https://babeljs.io/docs/usage/polyfill/) you can opt in to these features in.
+By loading [Babel's Polyfill module](https://babeljs.io/docs/usage/polyfill/) you can opt in to these features.
 Note that this will modify the environment, which may influence how your program behaves.

 You can enable `babel-polyfill` by adding it to AVA's `require` option: